raverkamp/pypublisher/README.md

          Argument("y","out",r_array)])

 generate_all([proc],"pypublisher_demo","some directory",
-    "name of a wrapper package","some dir","sqlplus login"testdir,dblogin)
+    "name of a wrapper package","some dir","sqlplus login",testdir,dblogin)
 ```

 a Python Module is created which contains a definition for a class corresponding
-to the PL/SQL record pypublisher_demo.r and and a class which contains the method
+to the PL/SQL record `pypublisher_demo.r` and and a class which contains the method
-which wraps pypublisher_demo.proc.
-Assume is con is cx_Oracle connection object: import pypublisher_demo
+which wraps `pypublisher_demo.proc`.
+Assume is con is a `cx_Oracle.connection` object:

 ```
+import pypublisher_demo
 import decimal
 import datetime